 Natto is a traditional Japanese food of fermented soybeans.
 Natto soybeans are steam-cooked and then fermented with a healthy bacteria known as Bacillus subtilis.
 The fermentation process yields a food that is high in nutrition and protein.

 At first glance, natto appears to be light to dark brown in color, with beans that are quite small.
 It has a strong odor and a strong flavor which makes natto somewhat of an acquired taste.
-As far as the texture is concerned, the beans are medium-firm but soft in the center.
-Due to the beans' fermented nature, they have a slimy texture with long stretchy strings of slime that takes some maneuvering in order to eat.
+The texture of the beans is medium-firm but soft in the center.
+Due to the beans' fermented nature, they are slimy, with long stretchy strings that take some maneuvering in order to eat.

-To round out your meal, consider serving any or all of these optional garnshes alongside the Natto and rice: Dried bonito fish flakes, Kizami nori (thinly sliced dried seaweed), Karashi (hot Japanese yellow mustard), Wasabi (fresh hot horseradish), sliced green onions (negi) and sliced fresh shiso leaves (perilla).
+To round out your meal, consider serving any or all of these optional garnishes alongside the natto and rice: dried bonito fish flakes, kizami nori (thinly sliced dried seaweed), karashi (hot Japanese yellow mustard), wasabi (fresh hot horseradish), sliced green onions (negi), and sliced fresh shiso leaves (perilla).

-- 1 to 2 cups of cooked, steamed short grain white or brown rice
+- 1 cup short grain white rice (cooked)

-- Serve white or brown rice in a generous rice bowl.
+- Place the hot cooked rice in a large rice bowl.

-- In a small bowl, combine 2 packs of natto (fermented soybeans).
-If the package comes with packets for seasoning sauce and karashi (hot Japanese yellow mustard), add the contents to the bowl.
+- In a small bowl, combine two packets of natto (fermented soybeans).
+If the package comes with packets of seasoning sauce and karashi (hot Japanese yellow mustard), add the contents to the bowl.
 Mix vigorously with chopsticks.

 - Add in favorite garnishes to the natto.
-Additional soy sauce may also be desired, to suite individual tastes.
+Additional soy sauce may also be desired, to suit individual taste.
 Any number and combinations of the above-suggested garnishes may be added into the natto mixture.

 - Next, top the steamed rice with the mixed natto, and add extra garnishes as desired.
 Eat immediately.